-- 4. In the case of commingled funds, the information supplied monthly will consist of the cost and market value of fund shares, the number of shares owned and all principal and income cash transactions. - B. Quarterly reports provided by each Manager within 30 days after the end of each calendar quarter shall contain the following information: - 1.
+- 3. A significant change, in the ownership affiliations, organizational structure, financial condition, professional staffing, or clientele of the Investment Manager; - 4.
+Sanctions against the firm or its employees by any state or federal governmental or regulatory agency, or the Financial Industry Regulatory Authority (FINRA), to the extent permissible by law. - B. Quarterly reports provided by each Manager within 30 days after the end of each calendar quarter shall contain the following information: - 1.
 Review of Organizational Structure - a.
 Organizational changes (i.e., ownership) - b.
 Departures of/additions to key investment staff - c.
 Total assets and accounts for product managed for the System - d.
 Change in assets/accounts (i.e., Gains \$ / Losses \$) since last report - 2.
 Summary of Investment Guidelines - a.
 Summarize guidelines and objectives - b.
 Discuss adherence to guidelines - c.
 Provide any comments and suggestions regarding policy constraints, guidelines, etc. - 3.
 Review of Investment Process and Evaluation of Portfolio Management Process - a.
 Brief review of investment process - b.
 Discussion of any changes to the investment process - c.
 Investment strategy used over the past quarter and underlying rationale - d.
 Evaluation (in hindsight) of strategy's success/disappointments - e.
-Current investment strategy and underlying rationale - 4.
-Performance Review - a.
+Current investment strategy and underlying rationale

+4. Performance Review

+- a.
 Present total portfolio and asset class returns for last quarter, year-to-date, last year, three years and five years, and since inception versus designated benchmarks. - b.
 Discuss performance relative to benchmarks.
 (International equity Managers should provide attribution analysis which identifies returns due to country allocation, stock selection, duration and currency decisions). - c.
-Provide portfolio characteristics relative to benchmark. - 5.
-Derivatives Review - a.
+Provide portfolio characteristics relative to benchmark.

+5. Derivatives Review

+- a.
 A list of all derivative positions as of quarter-end. - b.
 An assessment of how the derivative positions affected the risk exposure of the total portfolio. - c.
 An explanation of any significant pricing discrepancies between the Manager and the PSRSSTL custodian bank. - d.
-A statement certifying compliance with the PSRSSTL Rule XIV and these investment guidelines throughout the quarter; or, if the portfolio has been out of compliance, an explanation.
+A statement certifying compliance with PSRSSTL Rule XIV and these investment guidelines throughout the quarter; or, if the portfolio has been out of compliance, an explanation.

-- 6. Provide Portfolio Holdings - a.
+6. Provide Portfolio Holdings

+- a.
 Present book value and current market value. - b.
 List individual securities by: - (i) Standard and Poor's Corporation sectors for domestic equities - (ii) Countries and by industry within country for international equities - (iii) Sector for domestic fixed-income - (iv) Country, and, for corporate bonds (if any), by industry within country for global fixed-income. - c.
-In the case of mutual funds, a statement showing: (1) the fund holdings broken out, minimally, by equity, fixed-income, cash equivalents and uninvested cash balances and (2) fund positions, by individually-named securities. - C. Annual Reporting
+In the case of mutual funds, a statement showing: (1) the fund holdings broken out, minimally, by equity, fixed-income, cash equivalents and uninvested cash balances and (2) fund positions, by individually-named securities.

+C. Annual Reporting

-The annual reports submitted to the Trustees, PSRSSTL staff and investment consultant shall contain the following information:
+The annual reports submitted to the PSRSSTL Trustees, staff and investment consultant shall contain the following information:

-- 1. Proxy Voting - a.
-The PSRSSTL may, from time to time, or at any time, retain responsibility for the exercise of ownership rights through proxy solicitations, in which case the Managers shall have no responsibility for proxy voting.
+1. Proxy Voting

+- a.
+PSRSSTL may, from time to time, or at any time, retain responsibility for the exercise of ownership rights through proxy solicitations, in which case the Managers shall have no responsibility for proxy voting.
 If the Trustees delegate to the Managers responsibility for the exercise of ownership rights through proxy solicitations, the Managers shall exercise this responsibility strictly for the economic benefit of the Fund and its participants.
 Annually, Managers shall describe their standing policies with respect to proxy voting, including any changes that have occurred in those policies. - b.
-The proxy votes for all shares of stock in companies held on behalf of the PSRSSTL, specifically noting any instances where proxies were not voted in accordance with standing policy. - 2.
-Commissions & Trading Costs
+The proxy votes for all shares of stock in companies held on behalf of PSRSSTL, specifically noting any instances where proxies were not voted in accordance with standing policy.

+2. Commissions & Trading Costs